 The specifics and nuances of wage and hour regulations can be difficult to understand.
 Therefore, mistakes often occur that may impact your pay.
 A Cleveland employee misclassification lawyer could help you file a claim for lost wages if you did not receive the overtime or pay you deserve.
-Our dedicated team of attorneys at Tittle & Perlmuter could review the circumstances of your situation and determine if you may be eligible to receive compensation.
+Our dedicated team of wage and hour attorneys could review the circumstances of your situation and determine if you may be eligible to receive compensation.

 A nonexempt employee is someone who must receive minimum wages or compensation for overtime.
 This means that nonexempt employees are entitled to time and a half for hours worked over 40 or at least the state and federal minimum wage for all hours worked up to and above 40.